Strategies in Trauma and Limb Reconstruction

 Since Specialization

-This network shows the specialization of papers published in Strategies in Trauma and Limb Reconstruction.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers published in Strategies in Trauma and Limb Reconstruction.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers published in Strategies in Trauma and Limb Reconstruction.

 Countries where authors publish in Strategies in Trauma and Limb Reconstruction